comradequinn/hflow/README.md

 ## Installing the HFLOW Root CA Certificate
 To avoid HTTP client warnings relating to the safety of connections to secured domains when proxying HTTPS traffic, you may wish to add the HFLOW Root CA Certificate into your HTTP clients trusted CA certificate collection.
 Note that this is a potential security risk as the HFLOW Root CA Certificate is freely accessible on the internet.
 As such, this is undertaken at your own risk and it is advised that you untrust the certificate when not using hflow.

 If you wish to proceed, the certficate can be exported in PEM format using the below command.
-The resulting PEM file can then be loaded directly into your HTTP client's truested CA certificate collection.
+The resulting PEM file can then be loaded directly into your HTTP client's trusted CA certificate collection.

 ```
 hflow -e=e > ./hflow-ca.pem